 By purchasing property-specific tokens, investors would be able to attain better diversification and customisability.

-Different tokens for different assets related to real estate investing could be created by issuers (ownership of the land, use rights, infrastructure, cash flows from leases, etc).
+Issuers have the ability to create different tokens for various assets related to real estate investing, such as ownership of the land, use rights, infrastructure, and cash flows from leases.

 Within each type of token, the issuer might construct several classes, such as tokens for fixed lease payments and tokens for the variable component of commercial leases.

 At the time of creation, smart contracts can hard-code the payment waterfall, thereby adding a layer of transparency and facilitating compliance and verification at each payment.